ombulabs/blog/_posts/2020-08-07-snap-minis.markdown

 ## Easy to Develop

-Snap Minis are built on HTML5 and take advantage of the existing Snapchat app, which means they work cross-platform and are readily available to all Snapchat users on Android and iOS, reducing the scope of the project.You do not need to develop two separate applications to cater to different users.
+Snap Minis are built on HTML5 and take advantage of the existing Snapchat app, which means they work cross-platform and are readily available to all Snapchat users on Android and iOS, reducing the scope of the project.
+You do not need to develop two separate applications to cater to different users.

 ## Easy to Use